 Viewing & visitation will be from 6-8 p.m. on Friday, August 7, 2020, at the McDougal's Caldwell Funeral Chapel.
 Graveside services will begin at 9 a.m. on Saturday, August 8th at the Hubbard Cemetery.
 Those who can't attend the service, it will be broadcasted live on the McDougal Funeral Chapel Facebook Page.

-To send flowers to the family or plant a tree in memory of R. Grant Howard, please visit our floral store.
+To send flowers to R. Grant Howard's family, please visit our floral store.